 - People (speaking, interacting)

 The multilayered quality of video allows so much more and varied content to be packed into a short, easily digestible package.
 As a manufacturer, you can produce videos to demonstrate product function, manufacturing processes, culture and more.
 And as the technology associated with 360 degree video, and virtual reality in the future, becomes more widely available, customers will be able to experience your business in ever more vital, captivating and enticing ways.

 How ExtraMile Communications can help

 At ExtraMile, we can help create and guide your digital marketing strategy with any number of marketing materials and trends.
-We work in a collaborative way, integrating our services to suit your business needs and objectives.
+We go into more detail about all the things a full-service marketing agency does in our blog.
+To put it simply, we work in a collaborative way, integrating our services to suit your business needs and objectives.
 Why not go to our website to see the range of services we offer and the variety of industries we have worked with?